List of Regular Show characters: Anti-Pops/Malum Kranus

-Anti-Pops (voiced by Robert Englund) is an evil and powerful version of Pops with the ability to erase a person or anything from existence, including an armada of bounty hunters.
+Anti-Pops (voiced by Robert Englund) is the evil and powerful brother of Pops with the ability to erase a person or anything from existence.
 He was first introduced in the Season 8 episode "The Dream Warrior", where he sent a nightmare alien to go inside Pops' dream and question him about his location.
 In "The Ice Tape" it is revealed that he is in fact the evil twin brother of Pops and that he must kill him to ensure the destruction of the universe.
-In the episode "Kill 'Em with Kindness" Pops tries to settles things peacefully with Malum Kranus but fails as he shows no mercy towards Pops.
+In the episode "Kill 'Em with Kindness" Pops tries to settles things peacefully with him but fails as he shows no mercy towards Pops.
 After he follows them to Pops' home planet, and engages Pops in an epic battle while his henchmen fight the park gang.
 Pops attempts to ends thing peacefully, but with little success.
 Streaming (who still has a score to settle with the Disc Masters) also arrives to aid him in the fight against Pops and the park workers.
-In the end, the brothers are killed when Pops sacrifices himself by flying them both into the sun, with Malum Kranus showing some form of emotion before his destruction.
+In the end, the brothers are killed when Pops sacrifices himself by flying them both into the sun, with Anti-Pops showing some form of remorse for his past actions before his death.